-Different Types Of Vaginal Discharge While You Are Pregnant:
+Types Of Vaginal Discharge During Pregnancy

 When you are pregnant, you will notice an increase in your vaginal discharge, something you may have always experienced but haven’t noticed until now.
 Before you panic, understand that vaginal discharge is a part of pregnancy and is quite normal.

 Here are some of the different types of vaginal discharge that you may experience while you are pregnant:

 1. White Vaginal Discharge